raini35/timetable-repo/README.md

 By prioritizing the events with earlier start dates and then longer durations, it allowed the calendar weeks to have a heavy top row and then the rows below to become more sparse.

 <a name="things-i-still-need-to-do"></a>
-# :construction: Things I still need to do:
+# :construction: Things I Still Need to Do:
 Below are the things that I came up with and planned on doing, but because I was way past the expected time, I went ahead and just skipped over.

 - [ ] Add a modal component that pops up on the Calendar component to show more information when a specific event or week is clicked